 #LA fur ban is going before the council Tuesday, September 18th at 10 a.m. at City Hall!
 Join @PETA and other activists to show your support for the ban.
 Let’s make Los Angeles #FurFree."

-According to a press release on PETA's website: "Today’s decision was a powerful one.
+According to a press release on PETA's website last year: "Today’s decision was a powerful one.
 When Los Angeles speaks, the world listens, and it’s now the largest and most notable city to tell the world that 'fur is dead' — but it’s not the only major city to take a stand.
 In March — following appeals from PETA and activists who attended numerous committee meetings and held a rally at city hall — the San Francisco Board of Supervisors also voted to ban fur sales."

 As issues of sustainability move to the forefront of the industry, it's great to see that more and more brands and cities are willing to get involved in order to truly enact positive change.